Friction terms in multi-fluid description of heavy-ion collisions: Conclusion

 Together with the previously observed overestimation of elliptic flow~\cite{Cimerman:2023hjw}, it now seems clear that dissipative effects are important in multi-fluid dynamical modeling of low energy collisions, which opens up several further research questions for future work.
 In addition to shear, the model should include bulk viscosity and charge diffusion as further dissipative effects.
 Furthermore, with the inclusion of dissipative quantities, one should also describe how they are affected by inter-fluid friction in a way that is consistent with the transfer of conserved quantities.

 \acknowledgements

 CW has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant number: 101089093 / project acronym: High-TheQ).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 IK acknowledges support by the Czech Science Foundation under project No.~25-16877S.
 PH was supported by the program Excellence Initiative–Research University of the University of Wroc\l{}aw of the Ministry of Education and Science.
-Computational resources were provided by the e-INFRA CZ project (ID:90254), supported by the Ministry of Education, Youth and Sports of the Czech Republic.
+Computational resources were provided by the e-INFRA CZ project (ID:90254), supported by the Ministry of Education, Youth and Sports of the Czech Republic, and by Wroclaw Centre for Networking and Supercomputing (\url{http:// wcss.pl}).